 These are the most typical animals that reflect light at night.
 Whether you point a torch at them or appear to have glowing eyes when captured on camera.

 The tapetum lucidum is the layer of tissue in the eye of many vertebrates.
 It lies directly behind the retina and is a retroreflector.
 The tapetum lucidum always reflects visible light back through the retina, increasing the light available to photoreceptors.
 It contributes to the well-known superior night vision of some animals.

-What colors do animals’ eyes glow at night?
+What colours do animals’ eyes glow at night?

 When you encounter an animal with glowing eyes at night, the color is usually:

 In this amazing post, we will be taking a very close look at all these animals.
-We will also display them by eye color according to a series of photos.
+We will also display them by eye colour according to a series of photos.

-Just remember that you can’t be sure that animals will always have the same colored glow at different times.
+Just remember that you can’t be sure that animals will always have the same coloured glow at different times.

 We’ll come back to this at the end of the post – now it’s time to look at some of these amazing creatures with glowing eyes at night!

 Which animal’s eye clours are RED at night?

 Many animals can have red or orange glowing eyes at night.
 Their eyeballs have a reflective layer behind them that allows light to be reflected back to whoever looks at them.